GabeGar/FM-results-summary-component/README.md

 -   Utilizing dynamic fonts and importing fonts via @font-face syntax, in css.

--   Imported the json file, dynamically use the data, from the provided data.json file.
+-   Imported the json file, to dynamically use the data, in the app.

 ## Author